jabranr/jabranr.github.io-legacy/projects/_posts/2014-03-31-fetchwitter.markdown

 client: "Personal"
 excerpt: 'Fetchwitter makes it easier to fetch Tweets from a Twitter API v1.1 and OAuth authentication/authorization'
 code: http://j.mp/fetchwitter
-private: true
+private: false
-stage: beta
+stage: stable
-version: 1.0.1
+version: 1.0.4
+thumbnail: fetchwitter-1024x1024-transparent.png
 ---

 Fetchwitter makes it easier to fetch Tweets from a Twitter API v1.1 and OAuth authentication/authorization